Uncia-SaaS/.github/README.md

 - **Inheritance**: All application documents inherit from this template.
 - **Versioning**: Changes to the template do not affect existing application document versions; only new versions inherit updates.
 - **Required Sections**: Sections can be marked as required, blocking submission for review until completed.
-- **Limitations**: No mechanism prevents sections from being removed when a application document version inherits from the latest template.
+- **Limitations**: No mechanism prevents sections from being removed when an application document version inherits from the latest template.

 ---

-## Definition of a Application document
+## Definition of an application document

 A application document in Uncia is defined by: